StrawHatHacker/UsefulScripts/README.md

+##### *Development of this project has been put on hold because testing is not automated and it takes way too much time to test new distros.
+For the versions that are listed below, the scripts should work.*

 ## Contribute
 * If there is a problem or they don't work on a specific system, open an issue.
 * If you want to add a new script or improve an existing one open a pull request!